cran/IRTest/README.md

 - Posterior distributions for the examinees

-Each examinee’s posterior distribution is identified in the E-step of the estimation algorithm (i.e., EM algorithm).
+Each examinee’s posterior distribution is calculated in the E-step of EM algorithm.
 Posterior distributions can be found in `Mod1$Pk`.

 ``` r
 set.seed(1)